-The price included our coach journey to the island, a ferry crossing, travel to our hotel in Sandown, accommodation at the hotel, including breakfast and an evening meal and also included were a couple of coach trips around the island.
+The price included our coach journey to the island, a ferry crossing, travel to our hotel in Sandown, accommodation at the hotel, including breakfast and an evening meal; also included were a couple of coach trips around the island.

 It was a long day travelling to this island

-We set off around 7am and were not in our hotel until after 5pm and we had made good time.
+We set off around 7am and were not in our hotel until after 5pm even though we made good time.

-The ferry crossing is only a little over an hour but it depends on the weather.
-Then there is the ferry timings and we were lucky as we arrived early and took an earlier than scheduled ferry.
+The ferry crossing is a little over an hour but that depends on the weather.
+Ferry timings can add time on your journey; we were lucky as we arrived early and took an earlier than scheduled ferry.